vogonna/Covid19_Data_Analytics/README.md

 # Additional Notes
 - Replace placeholders such as 'your_postgres_username' and 'your_postgres_password' in the Python script with your actual PostgreSQL credentials.
-- Ensure that the required Python libraries (pandas and sqlalchemy) are installed before running the script.
+- Ensure that the required Python libraries (pandas, StringIO, requests and sqlalchemy) are installed/imported before running the script.
 - Screenshots of query outputs can be found in the 'outputs' folder.

 Feel free to explore the SQL queries and adapt the project structure as needed for your analysis.